 Solar panels are an attractive option to homeowners who are environmentally-conscious or who want the long-term energy savings they provide.
 One common hesitation to installing solar panels on the roof of your home is a concern about roof leaks.
 To begin, working with qualified solar and roofing professionals is one of the best ways to ensure your roof will not leak when you have solar panels installed.
 But like with most anything related to a home, once in a while, there might be a problem with the installation or natural aging of your home or one of its systems, and a repair is needed.
 If you have solar panels installed on your roof and have developed a leak, it’s time to get in touch with your solar installers or roofing professionals to determine the reason for the leak.
 In this blog post, we’re discussing four reasons your roof may leak from solar panels.

-4 Reasons your Roof may Leak from Solar Panels
+Common Reasons a Roof Leaks from Solar Panels

 If you have had a roof inspection by your solar panel expert and your Austin roofer to determine where and why your roof is leaking from your solar panels, the reason will likely fall into one of these four categories.

 - Poor Installation.
 While leaks are rare with a good solar panel installation, your panels might have been installed by someone you didn’t hire (e.g. you purchased a home with solar panels already in place).
 If your roof is starting to leak near your solar panels, make sure to locate a reputable solar panel company to make the repairs to your solar panel installation.
 The repairs needed could range from repairing, resealing, or making minor adjustments to even needing a new section of roofing shingles.